 In the early 16th century the Reformation started.
 At a similar time the 'Radical Reformation' came into being because it was felt that the Reformation hadn't been radical enough.
-One of the earliest groups were called 'Anabaptists' (means 're-baptiser') with a focus on believers' baptism rather than baptising children.
+One of the earliest groups were called 'Anabaptists' (means 're-baptiser') because of the focus on believers' baptism rather than baptising children.

-- 1609 First English speaking Baptist Church is started in Holland by John Smyth As a result of persecutions Separatists had fled to Amsterdam. - The first Baptist church met in Spitalfields, London.
+- 1609 First English speaking Baptist Church is started in Holland by John Smyth - The first Baptist church met in Spitalfields, London.
 Thomas Helwys, a founder of the Baptist denomination, published 'A short declaration of the mystery of iniquity', one of the first books to call for religious liberty.
-In the 17th century Baptists refused to conform and be members of the Church of England, arguing that Christ, and not the King (or Queen) was head of the church and were persecuted for their beliefs.

-English Civil War lad to planting of Baptist Churches - English Civil War led to planting of Baptist Churches. - 1689 Act of Toleration passed allowing freedom of worship. - 1792 Baptist Missionary Society founded by William Carey and he went to India.
-It is now known as BMS World Mission. - 1812 A group meet in Dr Rippon's Vestry, London to discuss the forming of a Baptist Union. - 1813 The first Baptist Assembly is held in London. - 1832 The formation of the Baptist Union was completed. - The Revd George Cousens was the first reported West Indian minister to hold a pastorate in Britain, becoming pastor of Four Ways Baptist Church in Cradley Heath. - 1854 CH Spurgeon, one of the most famous Baptist preachers, began his ministry.
-He started children's homes and a college to train people for ministry. - 1855 'The Freeman', now 'The Baptist Times', first appeared. - General Baptists (who believed that when Christ died on the cross he died for everyone in general) and Particular Baptists (who believed that Christ died for the elect, i.e. a particular group of people) came together to form the present Baptist Union of Great Britain. - The Baptist World Alliance (BWA) was formed and held its first Baptist World Congress in London. - 1912 The Sustentation Fund started.
-It is currently known as Home Mission. - 1922 Violet Hedger became the first woman to qualify as a probationer minister. - 1949 European Baptist Federation is formed. - 1955 The BWA celebrated its fiftieth anniversary Congress in London.
+In the 17th century Baptists refused to conform and be members of the Church of England, arguing that Christ, and not the King (or Queen) was head of the church and were persecuted for their beliefs. - 1689 Act of Toleration passed allowing freedom of worship. - 1792 Baptist Missionary Society founded by William Carey and he went to India.
+It is now known as BMS World Mission. - 1812 A group meet in Dr Rippon's Vestry, London to discuss the forming of a Baptist Union. - 1813 The first Baptist Assembly held in London. - 1832 The formation of the Baptist Union was completed. - The Revd George Cousens was the first reported West Indian minister to hold a pastorate in Britain, becoming pastor of Four Ways Baptist Church in Cradley Heath. - 1854 CH Spurgeon, one of the most famous Baptist preachers, began his ministry.
+He started children's homes and a college to train people for ministry. - 1855 The Freeman, now The Baptist Times, first appeared. - General Baptists (who believed that when Christ died on the cross he died for everyone in general) and Particular Baptists (who believed that Christ died for the elect, ie a particular group of people) came together to form the present Baptist Union of Great Britain.

-- 1987 Revd Margaret Jarman becomes first woman Baptist Union President. - 1989 The BUGB moves its offices to Didcot and commits to participation in national ecumenical life. - 1997 Revd Fred George becomes first Asian Baptist Union President. - 1998 A Denominational Consultation in 1996 led to the BUGB adopting Five Core Values. - 2001 New Regional Association structure for BUGB inaugurated. - The Baptist World Centenary Congress celebrated in Birmingham, England.
-BUGB General Secretary, the Revd David Coffey, became President of the Baptist World Alliance. - 2006 Revd Dr Kate Coleman becomes first black woman Baptist Union President.
-She was the first black woman accredited minister in 2000. - 2013 The Revd Lynn Green was voted in as the first woman General Secretary.
+- 1905 The Baptist World Alliance (BWA) was formed and held its first Baptist World Congress in London. - 1912 The Sustentation Fund started.
+It is currently known as Home Mission. - 1922 Violet Hedger became the first woman to qualify as a probationer minister. - 1955 The BWA celebrated its fiftieth anniversary Congress in London. - 1989 The BUGB moves its offices to Didcot and commits to participation in national ecumenical life. - 1998 A Denominational Consultation in 1996 led to the BUGB adopting Five Core Values. - 2001 New regional association structure for BUGB inaugurated. - 2005 The Baptist World Centenary Congress celebrated in Birmingham, England.
+BUGB General Secretary, the Revd David Coffey, became President of the Baptist World Alliance. - 2013 The Revd Lynn Green was voted in as the first woman General Secretary.